Using Mathematica for Quantum Mechanics: A Student's Manual: one particle in one dimension

-The momentum basis of \autoref{eq:momentumbasis1D} contains a countably infinite number of basis functions.
-In practical calculations, we restrict the computational basis to $n\in\{1\ldots n\si{max}\}$, which means that we only consider physical phenomena with excitation energies below $E_{n\si{max}}= \frac{n\si{max}^2\pi^2\hbar^2}{2m a^2}$.
+The momentum basis of \autoref{eq:momentumbasis1D} contains a countably infinite number of basis functions, which is a great advantage over the uncountably infinite cardinality of the Dirac basis set.
+In practical calculations, we restrict the computational basis to $n\in\{1\dots n\ix{max}\}$, which means that we only consider physical phenomena with excitation energies below $E_{n\ix{max}}= \frac{\pi^2\hbar^2}{2m a^2}n\ix{max}^2$ (see \autoref{sec:incompletebasis}).
+Here is an example of what these position-basis functions look like for $n\ix{max}=10$: